scottnonnenberg/blog/pages/posts/2016-09-13-understand-the-problem-dev-productivity-tip-1.md

 next: /contract-an-unusual-skillset/
 previous: /modern-evidence-requirements/
 tags:
+  - dev-productivity
   - software
 ---

 I've been [told that I'm a very productive developer](https://scottnonnenberg.com/work/#scotts-value-add-is-beyond-mere-lines-of-code-h).
 How do I do it?
 You're about to find out!
-Welcome to the first of my developer productivity tips: **Understand the Problem**.
+Welcome to the first of [my developer productivity tips](/tags/dev-productivity/): **Understand the Problem**.

 Tutorials and bootcamps are all about book knowledge.
 For maximum coding productivity, you need deep knowledge of exactly what needs to be built and why!